-Successful treatment isn’t possible unless you first identify the cause.
-For some, it can be as simple as poor lifestyle choices while for others, the culprit is a much more serious medical condition.
+Successful treatment is not possible until you first identify the cause.
+For some, it can be as simple as poor lifestyle choices while for others the culprit is a much more serious medical condition.

 What Causes Upper Back Pain?

-Left-sided upper back pain, meanwhile, can be a symptom of a failing heart.
-Especially if pain or numbness appear on the left chest and arm, this one-sided back pain should never be taken for granted.
+Left-sided upper back pain, meanwhile, can be a symptom of a failing heart, especially if pain or numbness appear around the left chest and arm.
+This one-sided back pain should never be taken for granted.

 What are the most common causes of upper back pain?
-Living an unhealthy lifestyle, poor posture, psychological issues, and other risk factors.
+They can include living an unhealthy lifestyle, poor posture, psychological issues and other risk factors.

 1. Unhealthy Lifestyle

 In contrast, exercise or regular physical activity improves the muscle tone and reduces one’s likelihood of developing upper back pain.
-A study in Preventive Medicine, for instance, found that regular sporting activities for ten months a year can decrease pain and sickness absence related to upper limb symptoms.
+A study in Preventive Medicine found that regular sporting activities for 10 months a year can decrease pain and sickness absence related to upper limb symptoms.

 Smoking is another underrated factor that can double your risk of having upper back pain.
 Chemicals from the cigarettes irritate the nerves and eventually lead to weakened muscles.

-Case in point: A 2009 study in the Journal of Chiropractic Medicine found that nonsmoking participants demonstrated higher mobility of the thoracic spines than smokers.
+Case in point: A 2009 study in the Journal of Chiropractic Medicine found that non-smoking participants demonstrated higher mobility of the thoracic spine than smokers.